Rate Limiting

 Description

-Maximum requests allowed per window per user
+Maximum requests allowed in the current window

 • Name